dyanawu/sei-proj-othello/readme.md

     Once I had an array of arrays of pieces to flip, I could then determine if a selected square was valid: if all arrays were empty, the move was invalid.

     This is great!
 But now I have another problem: what if a player just does not have any valid moves left?
 Okay, that's trivial enough to detect - I can grab all pieces marked valid previously, and if that's a 0-length list, clearly a player is stuck.
 I then mark that player as having skipped their turn, and change over.
+If I have to change over for both players without any moves being made in the meantime, then the game is over.

 3. Install instructions